jSieber7/ai-assistant/readme.md

 A comprehensive, extensible tool system foundation for AI assistants built with FastAPI and LangChain.
 This project provides a robust framework for integrating tool-calling capabilities into LLM applications, featuring advanced caching, monitoring, and agent orchestration.

+## 🎯 Current Status

+**Version**: 0.3.2 | **Status**: Active Development | **License**: MIT

+This is a production-ready foundation for building AI assistants with tool-calling capabilities.
+The system provides OpenAI-compatible API endpoints, multi-provider LLM support, and an extensible tool architecture.

 ## 🚀 Quick Start

 ### Option 1: Docker (Recommended)